Ajay-Chopra/EPL-Trasnfer-Market/README.md

 <img src="https://github.com/Ajay-Chopra/EPL-Trasnfer-Market/blob/master/Images/position-model2-summary.png" width="650">

 The two models had an R-squared value of 0.9675 and 0.9567 respectively.
 In model 1, the parameters most likely to affect final league position are in fact goals conceded (Goals.Conceded) and defensive errors (Def.Errors), while in model 2, they are tackles lost (Tackles.Lost) and goals from corner kicks (Goals.Corn).
 While there is unfortunately not much overlap in terms of statistically relevant parameters between the two models, one thing that is common is the high variance of league position based on defensive statsitics, rather than offensive statistics.
-More specifically, defensive mistakes and errors seem to have a high probability of affecting league position than do other measures of defensive play.
+More specifically, defensive mistakes and errors seem to have a higher probability of affecting league position than do other measures of defensive play.

 ### Conclusions From Model Results ###

-Both of the models show us that a team's defensive performance, specifically the limiting of defensive errors, is extremely impactful in determining league performance.
+Both of the models show us that a team's defensive performance, specifically the limiting of defensive errors, is extremely important in determining league position.
 In a performance sense, defense seems to be just as valuable as offense, if not more so.
 Rationally, one would expect that quality defensive players would be in high demand in the transfer market, thus making their transfer fees at least on par with that of attackers and midfielders.
 However, as we know from looking at the transfer data in the previous section, this is not the case at all.

 The conclusion seems to be that **defense is undervalued** by EPL teams.
 Managers and scouts consistently use offensive performance rather than defensive performance in order to determine transfer fees, thus spending their money inefficiently.